Living-with-machines/zooniverse-analysis-workshop/README.md

 Zooniverse is probably the world’s most popular crowdsourcing platform, used by dozens of cultural heritage organisations.
 But the resulting annotations from Zooniverse can be hard to use ‘as is’.
 Do you want to learn how to turn Zooniverse data into something you can use in catalogues, on web pages or in research?
 Then this session is for you!
 Zooniverse: how to download and analyse your task annotations will introduce the widely used Zooniverse platform and the services it offers, and share new developments in using the Library’s IIIF items on Zooniverse.
 Then we get hands-on!
 You’ll learn how to process your annotations to obtain a clean and readable spreadsheet for your project.

-If you are new to Jupyter Notebooks, may we suggest Daniel van Strien's ["Introduction to Jupyter Notebooks: the weird and the wonderful"](https://github.com/Living-with-machines/Jupyter-Notebooks-The-Weird-and-Wonderful).
+If you are new to Jupyter Notebooks, may we suggest Daniel van Strien’s ["Introduction to Jupyter Notebooks: the weird and the wonderful"](https://github.com/Living-with-machines/Jupyter-Notebooks-The-Weird-and-Wonderful).

 <!-- Suggested by @mialondon in PR #3:
 ## How to open Notebooks from GitHub
-[Note that we'll need to provide instructions for running Notebooks in a way that you can also work with local data files] -->
+[Note that we’ll need to provide instructions for running Notebooks in a way that you can also work with local data files] -->

 ## Aims